jyfletcher/memorableprimes/README.md

 So the size of the numbers, and thus the time to test them, grows quickly.

 I've tested up to just under 13000 and ranges of 1000 (13000-14000) with 4 workers can take weeks.
-The 12-13k range with 4 works can spike in memory usage but typically hangs around 80MB.
+The 12-13k range with 4 workers can spike in memory usage but typically hangs around 80MB.

 ## Usage